Every NBA Team's Biggest Flaw as Training Camps Open

 The Cleveland offense wants for that element.
 Off-the-dribble playmaking was a problem before James left for Los Angeles.
 It is going to be a problem now.

 George Hill isn't that guy.
-Rodney Hood is supposed to be, but he can be erratic when ordered to work off others.
-Jordan Clarkson and JR Smith are't going to cut it.
+Rodney Hood is supposed to be, but he's erratic when ordered to work off others.
+Jordan Clarkson and JR Smith aren't going to cut it.
 Collin Sexton has the aplomb to try, but he hit just 36.4 percent of his two-point jumpers at Alabama, according to Hoop-Math.com.
 Cedi Osman has never been given that sort of elbow room.

 The Cavaliers have players who won't shy from getting shots up.
 That helps.
 Kind of.
 Their best options aren't particularly good ones, and early-season attempts to stay in the East's playoff race will invariably prevent their younger guns from growing into the co-scorer and lead ball-handler roles Love needs.